Zgoly/Meteorist/README.md

 2. Move `meteorist.jar` in `.minecraft/mods` folder

 ## Features
-+ `Auto Leave` - Automatically leaves if player in range.
++ `Auto Leave` - Automatically leaves if player in range. *About Auto Leave: Meteor has Auto Log but my module leaves depending on the reach to the player*
-+ `Auto Login` - Automatically logs in your account.
++ `Auto Login` - Automatically logs in your account. *May not work on some servers*
 + `Container Cleaner` - Throw items from container.
 + `New Velocity` - Velocity that can bypass some anti-cheats.